mattoby/mattoby.github.io/_posts/2016-2-1-mpowermemory.md

 ##  A peek at the data

 The mPower app is available for anybody to download and use, and to use as often as they wish.
 As a result, unlike in a controlled clinical trial, there are no restrictions on the number of times a user may play the memory game.
+Therefore, many users played the memory game only once or twice, while a few users played it dozens or hundreds of times.
+These highly uneven distributions can be seen in the plots below:

 ![numrecords_park_nopark_2.png]({{site.baseurl}}/images/numrecords_park_nopark_2.png)

-As the plots above show, many users played the memory game only once or twice, while a few users played it dozens or hundreds of times.
-This uneven distribution led to many challenges in data analysis that had to be overcome to make meaningful predictions.
+Dealing with these distributions led to many challenges in data analysis.

 ![inthedata1.png]({{site.baseurl}}/images/inthedata1.png)